-Extraction Method: Principal Axis Factoring.
-Rotation Method: Oblimin with Kaiser Normalization. a.
-Group = Japanese positive reappraisals, but that other aspects of the construct may not be directly comparable across cultures.
-In Canada, the construct appears to play out more or less in the terms outlined by Wrosch et al., (2000) and Hall et al., (2006), with a vicarious subtype and a subtype that involves the lowering of aspirations, while in acceptance as described by Morling and Evered (2006).
+This seems to indicate that there is more to secondary control than just positive reappraisals, but that other aspects of the construct may not be directly comparable across cultures.
+In Canada, the construct appears to play out more or less in the terms outlined by Wrosch et al., (2000) and Hall et al., (2006), with a vicarious subtype and a subtype that involves the lowering of aspirations, while in Japan secondary control may fall out more along the lines of adjustment and acceptance as described by Morling and Evered (2006).